Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 What Are Amyloid Plaques and Why Are They Harmful?

-Amyloid plaques (also called senile plaques or neuritic plaques) are abnormal deposits of a protein fragment called amyloid-beta (Aβ) that accumulate in the spaces between neurons.
-Amyloid-beta is produced when a larger protein called amyloid precursor protein (APP) is cut by enzymes known as secretases.
-Under normal conditions, APP is cleaved by alpha-secretase and gamma-secretase in a way that produces non-toxic fragments.
-In Alzheimer’s disease, the enzyme beta-secretase (BACE1) cuts APP instead, producing amyloid-beta fragments — particularly the 42-amino acid form (Aβ42) — that are prone to aggregating and forming toxic oligomers and, eventually, insoluble plaques.
+Amyloid plaques are abnormal deposits of a protein fragment called amyloid-beta (Aβ) that accumulate in the spaces between neurons.
+In Alzheimer’s disease, the enzyme beta-secretase (BACE1) cuts APP instead of alpha-secretase, producing amyloid-beta fragments — particularly the 42-amino acid form (Aβ42) — that form toxic oligomers and eventually insoluble plaques.

-Why are these plaques harmful?
-The amyloid cascade hypothesis, first proposed by John Hardy and Gerald Higgins in 1992 and subsequently elaborated by Hardy and David Allsop, argues that Aβ accumulation is the initiating event that triggers the entire neurodegenerative cascade: synaptic dysfunction, tau pathology, neuroinflammation, and ultimately neuronal death.
-According to this widely influential but also much-debated hypothesis, preventing Aβ accumulation should prevent or slow Alzheimer’s disease — the principle behind the recent anti-amyloid drugs lecanemab (Leqembi) and donanemab.
-The NIH’s National Library of Medicine provides extensive resources on amyloid pathology that are invaluable for research assignments.
+The amyloid cascade hypothesis, first proposed by John Hardy and Gerald Higgins in 1992, argues that Aβ accumulation is the initiating event that triggers the entire neurodegenerative cascade: synaptic dysfunction, tau pathology, neuroinflammation, and ultimately neuronal death.
+This hypothesis underpins the recent anti-amyloid drugs lecanemab (Leqembi) and donanemab.

 “The amyloid hypothesis has dominated Alzheimer’s research for three decades — and its critics are equally compelling.
 Being able to articulate both the evidence for and the critiques of this hypothesis is exactly what separates a sophisticated Alzheimer’s assignment from a superficial one.”